A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

-The time-1 map $\phi=\phi^1_H$ of the flow of an asymptotically quadratic Hamiltonian $H=Q+h$ will be called an \emph{asymptotically linear Hamiltonian diffeomorphism (ALHD)}.
-For example, if $\phi\colon\bR^2\to\bR^2$ is the map of the plane described in the previous section, then we can take $H=\frac{\theta_\infty}{2}|z|^2+h$ with $h$ compactly supported on $K$.
+The time-1 map $\upphi=\phi^1_H$ of the flow of an asymptotically quadratic Hamiltonian $H=Q+h$ will be called an \emph{asymptotically linear Hamiltonian diffeomorphism (ALHD)}.
+For example, if $\upphi$ is the map of the plane described in the previous section, then we can take $H=\frac{\theta_\infty}{2}|z|^2+h$ with $h$ compactly supported on $K$.

-The time-1 map $\phi_\infty=\phi^1_Q$ of the flow of the quadratic Hamiltonian at infinity $Q$ will be called the \emph{linear map at infinity}.
-It is easy to see that $\phi_\infty$ is well defined and independent of the chosen generating Hamiltonian $H$ (lemma \ref{lem:lin_map_at_infty_is_well_def_indip_of_ham}).
+The time-1 map $\upphi_\infty=\phi^1_Q$ of the flow of the quadratic Hamiltonian at infinity $Q$ will be called the \emph{linear map at infinity}.
+It is easy to see that $\upphi_\infty$ is well defined and independent of the chosen generating Hamiltonian $H$ (see proposition \ref{prop:lin_map_infty_welldef}).

-We say that an ALHD $\phi$ is \emph{non-degenerate at infinity} if the corresponding linear map at infinity $\phi_\infty$ does not have $1\in\bC$ as an eigenvalue.
+We say that an ALHD $\upphi$ is \emph{non-degenerate at infinity} if the corresponding linear map at infinity $\upphi_\infty$ does not have $1\in\bC$ as an eigenvalue.
 In the two-dimensional toy model, this is equivalent to assuming that the rotation angle $\theta_\infty$ is not an integer multiple of $2\pi$.

+With the standing hypotheses on our set of generating Hamiltonians, ALHDs can be quite intractable, especially if we are interested in periodic points of arbitrarily high period.
+In order to gain control on the flow for adequately long times, we introduce \emph{rapidly asymptotically quadratic Hamiltonians}, whose sub-quadratic part decays sufficiently quickly at infinity (see definition \ref{def:rapidly_asy_quad} for the precise condition needed).
+If an ALHD can be generated by a rapidly asymptotically quadratic Hamiltonian, we will call it a \emph{rapidly asymptotically linear Hamiltonian diffeomorphism}.
+The rapidity condition implies that the sub-quadratic part is a bounded function, but not necessarily of compact support.
+In particular, we can include a sizable class of analytic Hamiltonians in our treatment.

 Finally, we introduce a property generalizing the condition of being a rotation outside a compact set, which we imposed in the toy model.
 An asymptotically linear Hamiltonian diffeomorphism is said to be \emph{unitary at infinity} if its linear map at infinity is represented by a unitary matrix.
-For example, if the ALHD can be generated by an asymptotically quadratic Hamiltonian $H=Q+h$ with $Q$ time-independent and positive- or negative-definite, then it is unitary at infinity.
+For example the time-1 flow of an asymptotically quadratic Hamiltonian $H=Q+h$ with $Q$ time-independent and positive- or negative-definite is unitary at infinity.